Recursive deep learning framework for forecasting the decadal world economic outlook: Methodology

 where $X$ is the exogenous variable, $Y$ is the endogenous variable, $u$ is the error term, $A$ and $B$ are the coefficients.

-The Akaike Information Criterion(AIC) \citep{bozdogan1987model} is typically used in VAR model for determining model hyper-parameters, such as determining the best lag, where $L$ is the maximum likelihood, $k$ is the number of parameters.
+The Akaike Information Criterion (AIC) \cite{bozdogan1987model} is typically used in the VAR model for determining model hyperparameters, such as determining the best lag, where $L$ is the maximum likelihood, and $k$ is the number of parameters.